309thEDDGE/weave/README.md

 # uuids is a list of uuids (str) to add their data to the mongo db
 mongo.load_mongo(uuids)
 ```

-to load the data into the already instantiated database

 ## Contribution